-Quality of Education - judged to be Outstanding How school is sustaining improvements as a result of our evaluations

-Ofsted (June 2022):

-'Pupils' thrive at Cleaswell Hill'.
+Quality of Education - judged to be Outstanding How school is sustaining improvements as a result of our evaluations Stakeholder evidence: Ofsted (June 2022): 'Pupils' thrive at Cleaswell Hill'.
 'The curriculum is highly ambitious for all pupils.
-Leaders have ensured that the school's curriculum makes it clear what individual pupils must know and be able to do in all subjects'

-'The adults across school are highly skilled at adapting the curriculum to the needs of the individual pupils'.

-SIP Report (Summer 2023)

-'The SIP has worked in classrooms over the past few years at Cleaswell and consequently is well aware of the profile of many of the pupils.
+Leaders have ensured that the school's curriculum makes it clear what individual pupils must know and be able to do in all subjects' 'The adults across school are highly skilled at adapting the curriculum to the needs of the individual pupils'.
+SIP Report (Summer 2023) 'The SIP has worked in classrooms over the past few years at Cleaswell and consequently is well aware of the profile of many of the pupils.
 As a result, it was clear that progress towards pupils being included in whole class and small group activities was remarkable'.

-'The Engagement+ curriculum approach is innovative as it will include a therapeutic approach to meeting the needs of highly vulnerable complex learners'

-'The level of enquiry-based research is of a high standard and laudable as it included challenging pre-conceived practice and pedagogy in relation to finding solutions to key aspects of teaching and learning some pupils found difficult.
+'The Engagement+ curriculum approach is innovative as it will include a therapeutic approach to meeting the needs of highly vulnerable complex learners' 'The level of enquiry-based research is of a high standard and laudable as it included challenging pre-conceived practice and pedagogy in relation to finding solutions to key aspects of teaching and learning some pupils found difficult.
 This is exceptional, high quality CPD which is pushing boundaries and developing professional reflection'.

-Parent View: (Responses 2022-2023)
+Parent View: (Responses 2023-2024) 1.

-► 1.
 My child is happy at this school.

-image-charts.com
+86% of parents said their child is happy at the school.

-► 2.
-My child feels safe at this school.
+2. My child feels safe at this school.Curriculum and Assessment